Country Profile: Bahrain

 Geography

-Bahrain is located in the Middle East as an archipelago in the Persian Gulf, characterized by a mainly low desert plain.
-The total area of the country is 760 square kilometers, with no land boundaries, and a coastline stretching 161 kilometers.
-The climate is arid, featuring mild winters and extremely hot summers, while natural resources include oil and natural gas.
+Bahrain is an archipelago located in the Middle East and has a total area of 760 square kilometers.
+The terrain consists mainly of low desert plains, with no significant land boundaries and a coastline of 161 kilometers.
+The country's climate is arid, featuring mild winters and hot, humid summers.

 People and Society